Infinity8sailor/react-utility-yard/README.md

 `npm publish`

 ## On-Going tasks
-- [ ] Remove the padding for sidebar content box
+- [x] Remove the padding for sidebar content box
-- [ ] Remove the css file from build if not using it.
+- [x] Remove the css file from build if not using it.
+- [ ] Side bar not scrolling
+- [ ] sidebar hamberger issue, its reversed.

 # Issues and Fixes
 - Integrating Tailwind with ts.
 While building the module compiled tailwind must be sent along with build directory.